This morning, Cassini will die.

-Cassini used planetary bodies for gravity assists on the way to Saturn, flying by Venus twice in April 1998 and June 1999, whipping all the way out the asteroid belt from there, then back toward Earth, coming within a quarter-million miles of our moon in August 1999.
+Cassini used planetary bodies for gravity assists on the way to Saturn, flying by Venus twice in April 1998 and June 1999, whipping all the way out to the asteroid belt and then back toward Earth, coming within a quarter-million miles of our moon in August 1999.
 From there it was back out to the belt, where it flew by the asteroid 2685 Masursky in January 2000.
-(At a distance of a million miles away, Cassini’s pictures of Masursky weren’t much, but they were enough to determine that the asteroid is about 12 miles in diameter, enough to cause cataclysmic damage if it ever hits us.)
-By December of that year it was near Jupiter, taking six months to fly by and transmitting some 26,000 images of the giant planet and its moons, along with the its faint rings.
+(At a distance of a million miles away, Cassini’s pictures of Masursky weren’t much, but they were enough to determine that the asteroid is about 12 miles in diameter, large enough to cause cataclysmic damage if it ever hits us.)
+By December of that year it was near Jupiter, taking six months to fly by and transmitting some 26,000 images of the giant planet and its moons, along with its faint rings.
 On October 10, 2003, when it was between Jupiter and Saturn, Cassini conducted experiments using radio waves that confirmed Einstein’s theory of relativity.

 Arrival at Saturn, and the show begins.